Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Brian Slack

 Operations involve the day-to-day management and carrying out of terminal activities:

-- Public control of operations is typical in many ports, such as Singapore and Hampton Roads, in many state-controlled railroads such as China, and at publicly owned airports such as in the United States.
-Here the public authority provides the handling equipment, contracts with the labor force, and operates the rail, airport, and port terminals.
+- Public control of operations is typical in many ports, state-controlled railroads, and publicly-owned airports.
+In these cases, the public authority provides the handling equipment, contracts with the labor force, and operates the rail, airport, and port terminals.

 - Ewing, R.H (1999) Traffic Calming: state of the practice.
 Washington, DC: Institute of Transportation Engineers.